-This ministry serves 36 correctional facilities in the 12 county Archdiocese.
-Led by Deacon Tim Zinda, the ministry provides a Catholic sacramental presence in these facilities, and support to inmates of all faiths.
-There are 104 active Catholic volunteers which include priests, deacons, and lay persons from the Archdiocese ministering in these facilities.
+Prison Ministry serves about 37 correctional facilities in the 12 county Archdiocese which includes jails, prisons, and juvenile facilities.
+Led by Deacon Tim Zinda, Prison Ministry provides a Catholic, sacramental presence in these facilities, spiritual direction, and support to inmates of all faiths.
+There about 90 active, Catholic volunteers which include priests, deacons, and lay persons from the Archdiocese ministering in these facilities.

-In 2015 the Prison Ministry also began the EMBRACE program, linking a prisoner about to be released with parish volunteers.
-The volunteers will provide housing, transportation, and work connections to the individual with the hope of helping the former inmate reintegrate into society.
-This program has continued to grow in 2016.
+In 2015, Prison Ministry began the EMBRACE program, linking a prisoner about to be released with parish volunteers.
+The volunteers provide housing, transportation, and work connections to the individual with the hope of helping the former inmate reintegrate into society.
+This program has continued to grow since its inception.

 2018 Goal Amount: $45,345

 For most ministries, CSAF funds only part of their annual budget.
 Some ministries have other sources of funds, such as participant fees and direct donor gifts for some of their programs.